nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

 ```
 <img src="images/price_trend.png?raw=true"/>

 From September until December 21, 2022, the average daily price remained steady at 157 euros.
 Starting December 22, prices rose, peaking at 170 euros from December 23-25, followed by a sharp drop to 162 euros.
-A second price spike occurred in the last three days of December, hitting over 170 euros on December 31.
-On January 1, 2023, prices dropped back to their pre-Christmas average.
+<br> A second price spike occurred in the last three days of December, hitting over 170 euros on December 31.
+<br> On January 1, 2023, prices dropped back to their pre-Christmas average.
 In summary, hosts raised prices by 7.6% during the holiday season.

 ### What is the percentage of hosts that never change their home price?
 ```python